sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/m1_mac_local_dev.md

 # Workarounds for M1 Mac local development

+## Rosetta

+Docker [requires Rosetta](https://docs.docker.com/desktop/mac/apple-silicon/#system-requirements) to run `amd64` binaries.
+It should be installed by default, but if that wasn't the case, run `softwareupdate --install-rosetta`.

 ## Puppeteer
 If you hit a Puppeteer error stating "The chromium binary is not available for arm64", you need to install Chromium for Puppeteer via Homebrew.
    ```